Housing and support for people with dementia

 Alzheimer’s Society has a great deal of resources on dementia including useful information on how to remain independent.
 Factsheets on a range of topics are available including home safety, technology, equipment and adaptations.

-EAC/FirstStop has details of housing and care options for people with dementia via its Accommodation Directory and Services Directory.
-You can keyword search its library for useful titles by a range of authors and organisations, or start with these short FirstStop factsheets:
+EAC (Elderly Accommodation Counsel) has plenty of information on this site about local housing and care options for people with dementia.
+Search our Accommodation Directory or Services Directory.
+You can also keyword search our library for useful titles by a range of authors and organisations, or start with these short FirstStop factsheets:

 - Accommodation options for older people who have dementia